-Upon receiving notice of acceptance, students who will be living on campus are required to forward to the University a \$300 tuition reservation deposit.
+Upon receiving notice of acceptance, students are required to forward to the University a \$300 tuition reservation deposit.
 Students requesting residence hall accommodations must submit their housing contract at the same time.
-Students living off campus will need to send a \$200 tuition reservation deposit.
-These deposits are credited to students' initial billings and are nonrefundable.
+This deposit is credited to students' initial billings and is nonrefundable.